Grant News

 NETVUE GRANT AWARD SUPPORTS "PURPOSE-DRIVEN EDUCATION" COURSE DEVELOPMENT AND PROGRAMS FOR FACULTY AND STUDENTS

-In spring 2024, SLU received a two-year program development grant award from the Network for Vocation in Undergraduate Education (NetVUE).
-The Building a Campus Culture of Purpose-Driven Education (PDE) project will be co-led by Dr. Mary Jane Smith, Faculty Director of the Sophomore Success Initiative and Associate Director of Career Education Michelle Gould, representing the overarching goal to strengthen the integration of campus academic and career-building programs and help students find purpose and meaning in their undergraduate experiences.
+St. Lawrence has received a two-year program development grant award from the Network for Vocation in Undergraduate Education (NetVUE).
+The Building a Campus Culture of Purpose-Driven Education (PDE) project is co-led by Dr. Mary Jane Smith, Faculty Director of the Sophomore Success Initiative and Associate Director of Career Education Michelle Gould, representing the overarching goal to strengthen the integration of campus academic and career-building programs and help students find purpose and meaning in their undergraduate experiences.
 Major project activities include creating a new PDE Faculty Learning Community, creating PDE-infused first- and second-year courses, and engaging students from underrepresented, first-generation, international backgrounds.

 BIOLOGY PROFESSOR BRAD BALDWIN AWARDED GRANT FUNDING TO MITIGATE INVASIVE AQUATIC PLANTS